 The material in this attachment provides guidance for certified HUD and vision systems intended for operational use in aircraft engaged in international air navigation.
-A HUD, vision systems and hybrid systems may be installed and operated to provide guidance, enhance situational awareness and/or to obtain an operational credit by establishing minima below the heliport or landing location operating minima, for approach ban purposes, or reducing the visibility requirements or requiring fewer ground facilities as compensated for by airborne capabilities.
+A HUD, vision systems and hybrid systems may be installed and operated to provide guidance, enhance situational awareness and/or to obtain an operational credit by establishing minima below the aerodrome operating minima, for approach ban purposes, or reducing the visibility requirements or requiring fewer ground facilities as compensated for by airborne capabilities.
 HUD and vision systems may be installed separately or together as part of a hybrid system.
-Any operational credit to be obtained from their use require approval from the State of the Operator.
-In the case of general aviation, to which this guidance is also applicable, approvals are granted by the State of Registry.
+Any operational credit to be obtained from their use require approval from the State of Registry.

-- Note 1.- "Vision systems" is a generic term referring to the existing systems designed to provide images, i.e. enhanced vision systems (EVS), synthetic vision systems (SVS) and combined vision systems (CVS). - Note 2.- Operational credit can be granted only within the limits of the design approval. - Note 3.- Currently, operational credit has been given only to vision systems containing an image sensor providing a real-time image of the actual external scene on the HUD.
+Note 1.- "Vision systems" is a generic term referring to the existing systems designed to provide images, i.e. enhanced vision systems (EVS), synthetic vision systems (SVS) and combined vision systems (CVS).

+Note 2.- Operational credit can be granted only within the limits of the design approval.

+Note 3.- Currently, operational credit has been given only to vision systems containing an image sensor providing a real-time image of the actual external scene on the HUD.